Onelinerhub/onelinerhub/python-matplotlib/how-to-change-dots-size.md

-# How to change dots size
+# How to change dot size

 ```python
 import matplotlib.pyplot as plt